MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD10_LAB_MANUAL.md

 1. Open **Package Manager Console**.

 2. In the **Package Manager Console** tab, type the following command:
-    - **Install-Package Microsoft.AspNetCore.Mvc.ViewFeatures -ProjectName ShirtStoreWebsite.Tests**.
+    - **Install-Package Microsoft.AspNetCore.Mvc -ProjectName ShirtStoreWebsite.Tests**.

 3. Create a new class with the following information: